 There is a distinct learning process with every UBBC unit, providing a structured approach to make sure that children’s learning experiences are as stimulating and rigorous as possible.

 It is an activity or event to immerse the children into the topic theme.
-The goal of the 'Stunning Start' is to get every child excited and engaged in the theme.
+The goal of the WOW Days is to get every child excited and engaged in the theme.
 It also provides a common platform so that every child has an experience to draw from as they progress through the topic.

 Finding Our Foundations

-Finding Our Foundations takes place at the beginning of the unit.
+Finding Our Foundations takes place within Topics.
+This is a type of Diagnostic Questioning.
 This gives teachers the chance to find out what the children already know and what they want to learn about the theme, ensuring that children are leading their learning wherever possible.
 This also helps children to see how what they are learning connects to what they already know.
 This approach also provides opportunities for the teacher to challenge original knowledge if it is inaccurate.

 Educational research shows us that long term memory is best developed if children are able to link to and build upon prior learning.
 At Upton our teachers will regularly use the words 'Let's Link' and will remind children of previous learning that could help them understand something new.
 Lessons are intentionally sequenced to promote these links where possible, while having an overarching topic helps children see how their learning can all be related.